autobiography of a femme

 skip to requiem for a blog

-both force and part of nature,
+both force and part of nature

-aspiring love warrior,
+aspiring love warrior

-high priestess of crazy.
+high priestess of crazy

-inhabiting the vanishing point;
+inhabiting the vanishing point

 My name is Tasha Fierce.

-– 38 years of age
+- – 42 years of age

-– a crazy person
+- – a witch

-– a sometimes-mobility-impaired person
+– a doula

 requiem for a blog: 2010-2018

-skip to autobiography of a femme
+back to autobiography of a femme

 I used to refer to this whole site as my blog.
 But it’s evolved into more than just that, and I’m hoping that eventually the blog is the last thing people are looking for when they come to this place.
 To speed that along, I decided to change the site’s structure to shift attention away from the blog section and towards my other writing.
 I also archived most of the posts pre-2016, so they don’t appear in the main blog listing.

-I want to focus more on fiction and poetry and less on essays, but I’ll still update with musings whenever I want, and I will still call the place where I put those musings my blog.
+I’m focused more on fiction and poetry and less on essays, but I’ll still update with musings whenever I want, and I will still call the place where I put those musings my blog.
 But to my mind, the blog that once was is now dead.
 Long live the new.

 Here’s some backstory on the various incarnations the blog went through before it finally became just another part of the site.

-Not trying to brag here, but I’ve been writing since I was 2 years old and there’s been writing of mine on the Internet since 1997.
+Not trying to brag here, but I’ve been writing since I was 2 years old and there’s been writing of mine on the Internet since 1996.
 However.
 Starting the ancestor of the blog that now lives at